Nintendo-png/deltatube-src-legacy/README.md

 - A brain

 ## How to use
-## Currently the website is in a non-working state!
+## Currently the sign up script is broken
 Just copy the files in /web to the root of your webserver.

 With PHPMyAdmin, import the .sql file in the /sql folder.